 The lugs on the sole are textured to suit both indoor and outdoor training, plus the inner sole is designed to grip on those all-important rope climbs.

 The 4mm heel to toe drop will help you feel steady on the ground and responsive as you move.
 If you want one simple investment shoe that'll do you for the gym, pub, and work, it doesn't get much better than these.

 On Cloud X

-On is a brand that most of us would associate with running, that's why the Cloud X is such a surprising addition to the massive range of shoes the company now has available.
+On is best known for its running shoes, which is why the Cloud X is such a surprising addition to the company's ever-growing range of shoes.